 Irene D. Paden, The Wake of the Prairie Schooner, p.
 221

-I turned off the road here and saw a nice two-track running it seemed like forever south until it disappeared into the hills.
+I turned off the highway here to follow the Pony Express route and saw a nice two-track running it seemed like forever south until it disappeared into the hills.
 I stopped to take a picture.
 Not that the view was extraordinarily beautiful or anything, but because I have seen similar views numerous times on this trip, and still, every time I see a thread of road winding off to the horizon, I get a little intimidated.
 I get a little excited, too.
 I get to see where that goes.
 How many others have?
 It strikes me that if a view like that doesn’t excite you, then this should probably not be your ride of choice.
 It may be that a healthy dose of intimidation is, well, healthy.
 But if that line doesn’t draw you forward, maybe you’d be better off riding somewhere else.

 As far as sights go, that was about it for this ride.
 I arrived a little before noon at Sixth Crossing/Willie’s Handcart Center on the eastern edge of a tiny hamlet called Sweetwater Station.
 The visitor’s center itself is rather imposing.
 It looks like a ski chalet, and at first I thought I had stumbled on the vacation home of some Californians who’d bought property here for a summer house.
 But no, it was the right place.
-And waiting inside to greet me (or anyone who wanders in through the doors), was Ann Cook of the Da Vinci tandem.
+And waiting inside to greet me (or anyone who wandered in through the doors), was Ann Cook of the Da Vinci tandem.

 We talked while we waited for Keith to make his way up to the visitors’ center.
 The center sits on a rise above a turn in the Sweetwater River and has a commanding view up the river for some distance.
-The river here is a beautiful, serpentine ribbon coiling back on itself amid lush, deep green bottomlands surrounded by sand and sage.
+The Sweetwater here is a beautiful, serpentine ribbon coiling back on itself amid lush, deep green bottomlands surrounded by sand and sage.
 I loved the view . . .
 But I also saw it as a lethal breeding ground for legions of mosquitoes.
 There is a camping area spread into one of the bends in the river just below the center.
 Normally it would be filled with children who would have come to participate in a handcart reenactment; but it was empty as there are no reenactments this year due to Covid.
 In a normal year, I might have camped there, too.
 At that moment, still scratching bites from Devil’s Gate near Martin’s Cove, I was content to enjoy the view from afar and thankful not to be looking forward to facing off hordes of blood-sucking insects.